Gerry and Joy met at College but it was to be no ordinary meeting as this is no ordinary story....

 seriously injured in a motorcycle accident and had to be cared for at home by his parents after months in

-Today is 29th March 2011 and as I write this, Gerry and Joy are in their eighties and together with their son and his family, have care provided for them in their own home to give them the love, care and support to retain their dogmatic independence that they have fought for and built upon all their adult lives.
+Today, as I write this, Gerry and Joy are in their eighties and together with their son and his family, have care provided for them in their own home to give them the love, care and support to retain their dogmatic independence that they have fought for and built upon all their adult lives.

 Gerry and Joy could not imagine having to leave their home and their independence now, they look after each other and the help they need is given to them in their own home, from garden care - (we are planting potatoes this week in the veg patch and tomatoes in the greenhouse) to care for Joy as her mobility is very limited and she is becoming increasingly forgetful.